-The average cash price of Humira without insurance is around $8,000 for 1 carton (2 pens) of 40 mg/0.4 mL, but most people never pay this price.
-Using an online coupon, the retail price can come down to around $5,800.
-Your actual cost will depend upon which Humira product you need and the strength, if you have insurance and your specific type of insurance.
+The average cash price of Humira (generic name: adalimumab) without insurance is around $6,240 for 1 carton (2 pens) of 40 mg/0.4 mL using an online coupon, but most people do not pay this much.
+Your actual cost will depend upon which Humira product you need and the strength, if you have insurance, and your specific type of insurance.

 Online coupons or copay cards may be useful if you are paying cash and not using insurance to cover your prescription.
 Keep in mind these prices are always subject to change.

 Cash prices vary greatly among US pharmacies, even in the same city.
 It may be helpful to check the prices at several pharmacies if you are paying cash for your Humira prescription.

 If you are receiving Humira from a specialty pharmacy, be sure to also ask about using any copay cards, coupons or other discounts.
 This may lower your out-of-pocket costs, like copays.
 Specialty pharmacies often handle complex biologics like Humira.
 Specialty drugs may need special handling such as refrigeration, fast shipping, or additional monitoring by a health care provider for side effects.

 AbbVie provides insurance specialists from their Humira website to help guide you through coverage and access if you are prescribed Humira and do not have insurance.

 To get further information about how to obtain Humira, you can call AbbVie at 1-800-448-6472 (1-800-4HUMIRA).

 Can I get Humira if I don’t have insurance?